HackBugs/Jenkins-CICD-django-notes-app/README.md

 - jenkins is a framework and jenkins architecture is master-slave one master distribute task with slaves

 ### Pipeline of work
-- ➡️ Developer ➡️ Github ➡️ Jenkins ➡️ Mavan for Build ➡️ selenium for Test ➡️ checkstyle for QA ➡️ deployment and delivery - delivery mean after building and test we give the project of client and deployment means we build test and deployment ➡️
+- ➡️ Developer ➡️ Github ➡️ Jenkins ➡️ Mavan for Build ➡️ selenium for Test ➡️ checkstyle for QA ➡️ deployment and delivery - delivery mean after building and test we give the project of client and deployment means we build test and deployment

+- ➡️ Maven ➡️ compile ➡️ code-review ➡️ unit-testing ➡️ intigration-testing ➡️ Packaging - war, jar

+-